National Democratic Party (Namibia)

 After being dormant for three decades the NDP contested in the 2015 local authority elections in the Zambezi Region but failed to gain a seat.
 In 2019 it contested the national assembly election and gathered 4,559 votes (0.6%), not enough to gain a seat in parliament.
+It also competed in the 2024 Namibian General Election and received 6,647 votes (0.61%), which gained the party one seat.